This project is funded by the Australian Research Council (Future Fellowship). It will run from 2017-2021.

 In this period of mass species extinction, this multi-sited project explores the cultural, political, and ethical dimensions of biodiversity loss in the Pacific region.
 Grounded in “field philosophical” work, the project brings ethnographic research into dialogue with philosophy, cultural studies, and the natural sciences to explore people’s consequential entanglements with threatened species and places.
 How does extinction shape the contours of local lives and landscapes?
 How does it impact on livelihoods, cultural practices, modes of understanding and meaning-making?
 How are contemporary and historical patterns of extinction caught up with other, often ongoing, forms of violence and dispossession?
 What does it mean to inhabit these landscapes of loss – perhaps as sites of possibility and transformation?

-More information will follow as the project takes shape.
 Please get in touch with any questions or ideas.